aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 6. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
 Remove delegated administration setting for each of the services.
 7. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
 8. Check for suspended accounts in the Organization.
 These would not be enrolled to Control Tower, and will be isolated under Suspended OU.
-9. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia LZA configuration pulled from (AWS source repo).
+9. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia SLZ configuration pulled from (AWS source repo).

 ## Installation Steps